The Aim of the Scout Association

 The Beaver Scout Colony is run by the Beaver Scout Leader (Otter) and usually at least one Assistant Leader.
 All leaders are volunteers who give their time for free and receive special training for their role.
 The Leaders are responsible for planning and running a programme of activities and games at Pack meetings and special events.
 All Leaders are DBS checked and will have completed ongoing Child Safeguarding training.

-From 4th January 2018, Beaver Colony meetings will be held every Thursday evening between 17.00 and 18.30, We continue to meet during school holidays and half terms.
+From 4th January 2018, Beaver Colony meetings will be held every Thursday evening between 17.15 and 18.30, We usually continue to meet during school holidays and half terms.

 A Beaver Colony may be organised into smaller groups called Lodges.
 Lodges can be used in a number of ways to facilitate the organisation of the Beaver Scout Colony.
 They may provide a ‘home’ area for Beaver Scouts to gather at points at the start, during or at the end of the Colony meeting.